 We’ll email you a transcript of this conversation for your records.

-A home theater receiver has two main jobs: to provide sound and power to connected speakers, and to send video to your TV or projector.
-It also allows you to switch between connected sources like a cable or satellite box, Apple TV® or Roku, or a Blu-ray player.
+A home theater receiver has two main jobs: to provide sound and power to your speakers, and to send video to your TV or projector.
+It also lets you switch between connected sources like a Blu-ray player, cable or satellite box, or a media streamer like Roku or Apple TV 4K.

-A good rule of thumb is to stay within the power range of your speakers.
-Generally speaking, more power is better — it gives you stronger bass and clearer, louder sound, especially in larger rooms.
-It's okay for your receiver to have a little more power than your speakers are rated for.
+A good rule of thumb is to stay within the power range of your speakers but look toward the upper end of that range.
+More power is a good thing ù it gives you stronger bass and clearer, louder sound, especially in larger rooms.

 Absolutely!
 All home theater receivers can play music through your front left and right speakers.
 Some receivers even have additional modes for playing music through all the speakers in your surround sound system.
 Love playing vinyl?
-Look for models with a dedicated phono input for connecting a turntable.
+Look for a model with a dedicated phono input for connecting a turntable.